A homemaker who loves to share her love of all things TV, travel, and more.

 When I visited Memphis, Tennessee in 2005 on my honeymoon I went wanting to see Graceland.
-As an Elvis Presley fan it is the ultimate destination.
-My new husband was interested, but not as much as me.
-Since he is a saxophone player he wanted to visit Beale Street.
-We expected this as all we would find to do, but when we arrived and started exploring we realized we would not be able to do all the fun stuff in Memphis in the 72 hours we in town.
-We visited Beale Street, a few music attractions and spent a day at Graceland.
-We did not get to visit many of the great attractions including: The Stax Museum of American Soul Music, The Memphis Rock ‘n’ Soul Museum, The Memphis Zoo and the large number of historical sites in the area.
+As an Elvis Presley fan, it is the ultimate destination.
+My new husband was interested, but not as much as I was.
+Since he is a saxophone player, he wanted to visit Beale Street.
+We expected this as all we would find to do, but when we arrived and started exploring we realized we would not be able to do all the fun stuff in Memphis in the 72 hours we were in town.
+We visited Beale Street, a few music attractions, and spent a day at Graceland.
+We did not get to visit many of the great attractions including The Stax Museum of American Soul Music, The Memphis Rock ‘n’ Soul Museum, The Memphis Zoo, and a large number of historical sites in the area.
 I do know we will someday go back to Memphis to see the places we missed, but there is one part of our trip that I will not do again.
-We saw many amazing sites, dined on wonderful food, but we did not pick the perfect hotel.
+We saw many amazing sites and dined on wonderful food, but we did not pick the perfect hotel.
 This is something I will change next time.
 Below everything we did is listed with as many details as I could think to give.
 I hope this helps you plan an upcoming visit to this amazing musical city.

 BB King's Blues Club- We visited for lunch and dined on: Fried Dill Pickles, Catfish Po'Boy and Chopped BBQ Pork Sandwiches.
 The location on Beale Street is awesome.
 Make sure to check for live shows you might want to see at night or if you want to avoid large crowds go for lunch.
 I gave our meal 5 stars.
 Price range: $$.

 King's Palace Cafe- We visited twice for dinner while enjoying our time touring Beale Street.
 This was the best dining experience of the whole trip.
-We enjoyed the wonderful creations during our two visits including: Championship Gumbo, Fried Green Tomatoes, Shrimp & Crawfish Etouffee and Orleans Parrish Bread Pudding.
+We enjoyed the wonderful creations during our two visits including Championship Gumbo, Fried Green Tomatoes, Shrimp & Crawfish Etouffee and Orleans Parrish Bread Pudding.
 If I could give it higher than 5 stars I would.
-This places the best in town.
+This place is the best in town.
 Price range: $$.